Herbert Berghof

-Herbert Berghof (13 September 1909 – 5 November 1990) was an Austrian-American actor, director and acting teacher.
+Herbert Berghof (September 13, 1909 – November 5, 1990) was an American actor, director and acting teacher.

 Early life

-Born and educated in Vienna, Austria, Berghof studied acting there with Max Reinhardt.
+Berghof was born in Vienna, then part of Austria-Hungary, to Jewish parents.
+He studied acting there with Max Reinhardt.
 In 1939, he moved to New York where he launched a career as an actor and director on Broadway, and worked with Lee Strasberg.
 Berghof became a charter member of the Actors Studio in 1947, with classmates including Marlon Brando, Montgomery Clift, Jerome Robbins, and Sidney Lumet.

 Career

 In 1945, he co-founded HB Studio (the Herbert Berghof Studio) in New York City, as a place where aspiring actors could train and practice.
 In 1948, Uta Hagen joined the Studio as Berghof's artistic partner, and they married in 1957.
 They ran the studio together until his death in 1990.
 Notable alumni included Jack Lemmon, Al Pacino, Liza Minnelli, Robert De Niro, Geraldine Page, Fritz Weaver, Anne Bancroft, Donna McKechnie and Matthew Broderick.
 Despite being a charter member of the Actors Studio, he differed "with those colleagues who expounded the Method technique when his approach shifted to an emphasis on actions rather than thoughts and reactions."

 Stage appearances by Berghof included roles in Ibsen's The Lady from the Sea (1950), The Andersonville Trial (1959).
 Among his film appearances were 5 Fingers (1952), Red Planet Mars (1952), Fräulein (1958), Cleopatra (1963), An Affair of the Skin (1963), Harry and Tonto (1974), Voices (1979), Those Lips, Those Eyes (1980), Times Square (1980) and Target (1985).
 He directed the first Broadway production of Beckett's Waiting for Godot (1956).